Inside Chinese camps thought to be detaining a million Muslims

 “If we leave the terrorism thoughts to be developed, it is very easy to have riots or other issues.
 We prevent this from happening,” he told NBC News in early September.
 “Our center is to prevent terrorism thoughts from happening.”

-The Chinese government gave NBC News rare access to three of what they call “vocational education and training centers” where they say Uighurs receive lessons in law and culture, Mandarin, and skills like shop-keeping, hospitality, animal husbandry and e-commerce.
+The Chinese government gave NBC News rare access to three of what it calls “vocational education and training centers” where they say Uighurs receive lessons in law and culture, Mandarin, and skills like shop-keeping, hospitality, animal husbandry and e-commerce.

 At the camps NBC News visited, dormitories were sparsely furnished with few personal possessions.
 Some classrooms were equipped with computers and others with musical instruments.
 It is impossible to know whether conditions in the camps were changed or improved for the purpose of NBC’s visit, or whether conditions in other camps are similar.

-“As a Chinese citizen, I have broken Chinese laws and regulations, I committed a crime, I betrayed my country, I broke the law and wasn’t grateful for the good policies,” said the 41-year-old farmer, who was imprisoned for six years for preaching separatism.
+“As a Chinese citizen, I have broken Chinese laws and regulations, I committed a crime, I betrayed my country, I broke the law and wasn’t grateful for the good policies,” the 41-year-old farmer, who was imprisoned for six years for preaching separatism, said.

 Hijgiabula, who spoke with NBC News during a class in animal husbandry, said he had been released from prison and sent to the camp, where he had spent a year.